Managing Postsurgical Pain With Non-Opioid Option

 An important part of the multimodal pain management regimen is EXPAREL® (bupivacaine liposome injectable suspension).
 EXPAREL is indicated for administration into the surgical site to produce postsurgical analgesia.
 EXPAREL is a long-acting, non-narcotic numbing medication that is administered into the tissues around the surgical site to control pain and reduce the need for narcotic medications.*

 “Traditionally, narcotic pain medications have been the first line of defense against surgery pain, despite causing side effects that can detract from a patient’s recovery experience,” said Drs.
-Daniel H. De Tolla or Jonathan Williams at Seacoast Dental Implant and Oral Surgery.
+Daniel H. De Tolla, Jonathan Williams or Jesse Snow at Seacoast Dental Implant and Oral Surgery.
 “EXPAREL is administered before patients even wake up from surgery, and a single dose can help control patients’ pain and may decrease their need for narcotic medications.”

 “We are proud to be one of the first oral surgery practices in the region to adopt EXPAREL as part of a low-narcotic treatment strategy” stated Dr. De Tolla